Eating a healthy diet contributes to your physical and mental wellbeing and is good for the planet too. The trick is actually eating a healthy diet.

 Perhaps the most valuable concept I have read in any book is the notion of making a U-turn from You on a Diet.

 Here is the scenario.
 Your healthy eating plan is going okay until you eat an entire half-gallon of ice cream or a whole pizza in one sitting.
 You immediately deem yourself a failure and give up, sound familiar?

 In the U-turn scenario, instead of beating yourself up for making an unhealthy food choice or overindulging, you give yourself permission to make a U-turn and get back on track.

 Making a U-turn is a simple yet powerful idea that I have employed many times on my healthy eating journey.

 Not in My House

-We still live in bodies suited to the feast or famine days of our ancestors, where fat, salt, and sugar was rare, thus we craved it.
+We still live in bodies suited to the feast or famine days of our ancestors, when fat, salt, and sugar was rare, thus we craved it.
 Unfortunately, nowadays, these substances are readily available and in large quantities in many of the foods and beverages available at grocery markets, convenience stores, and restaurants.

 As I attempted to transition to a healthier diet, my greatest struggle was the battle between my willpower and my ancestry.
 For instance, I would purchase a box of salty crackers or honey-roasted nuts and attempt to portion them out.
 This went well for a day or two, but then I would scarf down the rest.
 One ginger snap cookie led to a handful.
 I could hear chocolate bars calling me from the pantry.
 You get the picture.

-Fortunately, I had learned early on about making U-turns so was not defeated, but the issue remained unsolved.
+Fortunately, I had learned early on about making U-turns so I was not defeated, but the issue remained unsolved.

 My Aha Moment